Passive Acoustic-based Composite Indices for Reef Health Monitoring in Noisy Tropical waters: Conclusion

 We systematically evaluated three acoustic indices—snap rate, SPL, and ACI—for their value as proxies of reef health, benchmarking them against diver-based measurements of live coral richness, size, cover, invertebrate cover, and algal cover.
 Temporal correlations are recorded between the acoustic indices snap rate, sound pressure level, and acoustic complexity index, and the reef parameters namely live coral richness, size, and cover, invertebrate cover and algal cover.
 Snap rate consistently demonstrates the strongest and most robust correlation with coral parameters compared to the low-frequency indices, showcasing the increased effectiveness of high-frequency indicators (primarily from snapping shrimp) as sensitive indicators of live coral and overall reef biodiversity, aligning with Raick et al~\cite{Raick2025}.
 The snap rate also shows a strong spatial correlation with reef health, despite the change in environmental conditions across the sites, though the correlation of the low-frequency indices is not as strong.
-This further affirms the robustness of the high-frequency indices.
+This further affirms the robustness of the high-frequency index used, namely, snap rate.
+So far, the SPL and ACI computed in the high frequency band have only yielded moderate or low correlations, which are in line with observations in the literature~\cite{Raick2025a} that these parameters may be sensitive to study site, depth or setting.
 A cyclic behavior is recorded in the low-frequency SPL variation at some sites, likely correlated with the macroalgal cover.
 Some relationships, such as negative correlations between ACI and invertebrate cover, point to the unrevealed complexity of the acoustic-ecological interface and warrant further investigation.

 By combining these indices, we develop composite indices to explain the reef health variation with high fidelity using passive acoustics alone.
 These are strongly correlated to the reef health, both temporally and spatially.
 While some redundancy exists (e.g., between SPL and snap rate for some parameters), these indices may still provide different insights from complementary channels of information from the high and low frequency bands (arising from shrimp and fish vocalizations separately) for other aspects of reef health.
 The ACI is most effective in reflecting reef richness, showcasing its effectiveness in capturing the acoustic diversity which captures reef diversity.